How to use Docker Security Scan Locally

 Docker scan output options

-We have a few different options regarding viewing the output of the docker scan.
-You can view the results in either JSON format or as a dependency tree.
+We have a few different options for viewing the docker scan output.
+You can view the results in JSON format or as a dependency tree.
 I must admit the dependency tree is beneficial in figuring out the structure of your image.

 Docker scan summary